-The bill amends various sections of the Iowa Code to enhance the regulation of cigarette and tobacco products, focusing on the management of permits, tax payments, and reporting requirements.
-It defines a "state permit" to include all permits issued by the department, excluding those approved by local governments.
-A significant change is the requirement for all payments related to cigarette taxes and permit applications to be submitted electronically, which aims to streamline the process for both applicants and the department.
-Additionally, cities and counties are tasked with approving retail permit applications, which will then be issued by the department.
-The bill also introduces penalties for failing to submit required documentation electronically, with non-electronic submissions deemed invalid unless permitted by the director.
+The bill amends various sections of the Iowa Code to enhance the regulation of cigarette and tobacco products, focusing on the issuance of permits, tax payments, and reporting requirements.
+It defines a state permit to include all permits issued by the department, excluding those approved by local governments.
+The bill mandates electronic submission for cigarette tax payments and permit applications, streamlining the process for both applicants and the department.
+Cities and counties are tasked with approving retail permit applications, which must also be processed electronically.
+Penalties are introduced for late or improper submissions, with a $50 fine for each occurrence, and documentation not submitted electronically will be deemed invalid unless an alternative method is approved by the director.

 Statutes affected: Introduced: 453A.1, 453A.6, 453A.8, 453A.13, 453A.14, 453A.15, 453A.16, 453A.17, 453A.23, 453A.28, 421.7, 421.27, 453A.35, 453A.39, 453A.40, 453A.45, 453A.46, 453A.47A, 453A.52, 453A.52B, 453A.52D, 453D.5, 453A.31, 423.1